saumitraaditya/edgevpnio.github.io/_pages/stunturn.md

 	netstat -aupn | grep 3478
 	```

-6. Configure EdgeVPN
+6. Configure

-You should now be able to configure your EdgeVPN nodes to use the TURN service, by replacing the <public-ip-of-turnserver>, <username> and <password> parameters with your own (without the <, > characters).
+You should now be able to configure your nodes to use the TURN service, by replacing the <public-ip-of-turnserver>, <username> and <password> parameters with your own (without the <, > characters).
 See below for an example:

 ```
   "LinkManager": {